Data Science Meets Optimisation

 - Published journal/conference papers in the form of a 2-pages abstract.

+The review process is single-blind.
 The program committee will select the papers to be presented at the workshop according to their suitability to the aims.
 Contributors will be invited to submit extended articles to a post-conference special issue.

 Submissions through: https://easychair.org/conferences/?conf=ijcai2019dso